rsrohit/mobile-app-tester/README.md

 ## Features

--   **Natural Language Processing (NLP):** Write test steps in simple, everyday English.
+-   **Natural Language Steps:** Write test steps in plain English and translate them into executable commands.
--   **Multi-AI Support:** Choose between **Gemini** and **Deepseek** to translate your test steps, providing flexibility and avoiding rate limits.
+-   **Multi-AI Support:** Choose between **Gemini** and **Deepseek** for step translation and selector assistance.
--   **Context-Aware Selector Generation:** The tool analyzes the app's current screen layout (XML source) to generate the most accurate and reliable element selectors.
+-   **Context-Aware Selector Generation:** Uses XML (native) or HTML (webview) sources to generate resilient selectors.
+-   **Native + WebView Context Switching:** Explicitly switch between native and web contexts during a test run.
--   **Page-Aware Test Execution:** Intelligently groups test steps by page, refreshing its context after page transitions to ensure accuracy.
+-   **Page-Aware Test Execution:** Groups steps by page and waits for stable page indicators after transitions.
--   **Self-Healing Tests:** If an element isn't found, the tool automatically uses the AI and the current page source to find the correct selector and retry the step.
+-   **Self-Healing Selectors:** If an element isn't found, the system re-queries the AI using the current page source.
--   **Real-time Web Interface:** A clean, modern UI provides live feedback on each step of the test execution.
+-   **Real-time Web Interface:** Live progress updates for each step via Socket.IO.
--   **Android and iOS app testing support**
+-   **Local + BrowserStack Runs:** Run Android locally or execute Android/iOS on BrowserStack with uploaded app binaries.
+-   **Reusable Test Library:** Save/load JSON or CSV test definitions from the `tests/` directory.

 ---